andrew/ultimate-awesome/README.md

 - [awesome-automotive-can-id](https://github.com/iDoka/awesome-automotive-can-id) - :tractor: Collect of CAN IDs and its payloads for various car brands/models in one place.
 Might be useful  for Cyber Security Researchers, Reverse Engineers, and Automotive Electronics Enthusiasts.
 - [awesome-desktop-js](https://github.com/styfle/awesome-desktop-js) - 🖥️ A list of awesome packages and frameworks for implementing JavaScript applications on the desktop.
 - [awesome-deep-rl](https://github.com/kengz/awesome-deep-rl) - A curated list of awesome Deep Reinforcement Learning resources.
-- [Awesome-Audio-LLM](https://github.com/AudioLLMs/Awesome-Audio-LLM) - Audio Large Language Models.
+- [awesome-runners](https://github.com/jonico/awesome-runners) - A curated list of awesome self-hosted GitHub Action runners in a large comparison matrix.
 - [awesome-ethereum-virtual-machine](https://github.com/pirapira/awesome-ethereum-virtual-machine) - Ethereum Virtual Machine Awesome List.
 - [awesome-threejs](https://github.com/AxiomeCG/awesome-threejs) - 3️⃣ A curated list of awesome ThreeJS resources.
 - [awesome-rshiny](https://github.com/grabear/awesome-rshiny) - An awesome R-shiny list!.
-- [awesome-runners](https://github.com/jonico/awesome-runners) - A curated list of awesome self-hosted GitHub Action runners in a large comparison matrix.
 - [Awesome-GNN4TS](https://github.com/KimMeen/Awesome-GNN4TS) - [TPAMI 2024] Awesome Resources of GNNs for Time Series Analysis (GNN4TS).
 - [awesome-lisp-languages](https://github.com/dundalek/awesome-lisp-languages) - A list of Lisp-flavored programming languages.
 - [awesome-password-cracking](https://github.com/n0kovo/awesome-password-cracking) - A curated list of awesome tools, research, papers and other projects related to password cracking and password security.
 - [awesome-ios-developer](https://github.com/jphong1111/awesome-ios-developer) - List of awesome iOS & Swift stuff!.
 - [awesome-astro](https://github.com/one-aalam/awesome-astro) - Curated resources on building sites with Astro, a brand new way to build static and server rendered sites, with cross-framework components, styling and reactive store support.
 - [42-resources](https://github.com/jotavare/42-resources) - My curated 42 school resource collection.
 The good, the bad and the ugly.
+- [learn-ruby](https://github.com/fpsvogel/learn-ruby) - Learning resources for Ruby, Rails, and related skills.
 - [awesome-learn-by-playing](https://github.com/lmammino/awesome-learn-by-playing) - A collection of tech resources that allow you to learn new things by playing games.
-- [learn-ruby](https://github.com/fpsvogel/learn-ruby) - Learning resources for Ruby, Rails, and related skills.
+- [awesome-token-compress](https://github.com/daixiangzi/awesome-token-compress) - A paper list of some recent  works about Token Compress for Vit and VLM.
 - [awesome-web3](https://github.com/ahmet/awesome-web3) - A curated list of awesome Web3 resources, libraries, tools and more.
 - [Awesome-MVS](https://github.com/walsvid/Awesome-MVS) - Awesome list of multi-view stereo papers.
 - [awesome-cheminformatics](https://github.com/hsiaoyi0504/awesome-cheminformatics) - A curated list of Cheminformatics libraries and software.